For a bite or sting that isn’t serious, the main goal is simply to ease pain and discomfort. Try these tips to nurse basic stings and bites at home.

-- General insect bites: The discomfort of many insect bites can be soothed by an ice cube, a cold washcloth, calamine lotion, a paste of baking soda, or an over-the-counter hydrocortisone ointment.
-For mosquito or other minor bites, apply calamine lotion.
+General insect bites.
+Stinging?
+Burning?
+Tingling?
+Soothe them all with an ice cube, a cold washcloth, calamine lotion, a paste of baking soda, or an over-the-counter hydrocortisone ointment.
+For mosquito or other minor bites, try calamine lotion.

-- Ticks: If you find a tick embedded in the skin, remove it carefully without crushing it.
+Ticks.
+If you find a tick embedded in your skin, carefully take it out without crushing it.
 Grip it near the head with tweezers or gloved fingers and pull gently and steadily.
-Watch for a rash, which may indicate Lyme disease, tularemia, relapsing fever, Rocky Mountain spotted fever, or another disease.
-If you find a rash, seek medical care.
+Call your doctor and find out if you need to take a medicine to prevent Lyme disease.

 Fire ants.
 Soak the affected area in ice water and use an anti-itch medicine to calm your skin.

 If you’ve been bitten or stung by any of the following (or think you have), call your doctor:

 Black widow.
 Your doctor may prescribe pain medicine and/or medications for nausea and muscle spasms.
 If your reaction is severe, he may also prescribe antivenom.
 This is a biological product that reverses the effects of the spider’s poison.